University and college admission: College vs. university

 Acceptance to a Canadian university or college often requires completion of a high school diploma (or equivalent).
 Some colleges or universities accept applicants based on other outcomes, such as the General Educational Development test, age and life experience, admissions testing, or other criteria.

-In Canada, the difference between college and university is significantly different from the typical interpretation in the United States or even United Kingdom.
+In Canada, the difference between college and university is significantly different from the typical interpretation in the United States or even the United Kingdom.
 A Canadian college is more similar to an American community college.
 In contrast, a Canadian university is comparable to an American university, and virtually all Canadian universities have endowments over $20 million, most frequently above $100 million.
-Almost all Canadian post-secondary institutions are publicly funded (that is, government subsidized).
+Almost all Canadian post-secondary institutions are publicly funded (that is, government-subsidized).
 The few private institutions that are not government-supported are not widely known at all, have generally only been established since the 1980s, and are mostly located in British Columbia.

-In the Canadian education system, which varies from province to province, colleges are geared for individuals seeking more specific technical careers, such as graphic design or animation whereas universities are geared to individuals seeking more academic careers where a university degree is a prerequisite for entrance, such as medicine or law.
+In the Canadian education system, which varies from province to province, colleges are geared toward individuals seeking more specific technical careers, such as graphic design or animation whereas universities are geared to individuals seeking more academic careers where a university degree is a prerequisite for entrance, such as medicine or law.
 There are other systems in place for students to enter traditional trades (called "skilled trades" in Canada), and some provinces have unique preparatory systems or schools, such as Quebec's pre-university college level.